 Finding a reliable – and fast – portable water filtration system

-Is the Steripen Adventurer UV water filter for you?
+Is the Steripen Adventurer Opti water filter for you?

 The Steripen Adventurer Opti has been an excellent purchase for me as it suits my style of travel.
 I regularly visit countries and cities where tap water isn’t safe to drink (or no one is quite sure) and I don’t want to take the risk.

-When I bought this Steripen, I was also looking for a portable water purification system: something fast and lightweight that would function as a backpacking water filter, both day-to-day as I’m travelling but also on the trail, where it would quickly – and easily - make water safe to drink.
+When I bought this Steripen, I was also looking for a portable water purification system, something fast and lightweight that would function as a backpacking water filter, both day-to-day as I’m travelling but also on the trail, where it would quickly – and easily – purifier water.

-A final alternative to investing in this backpacking water filter is to rely on boiling water, the cheapest method.
-It’s fail safe, but one that's time consuming, particularly when you have to boil water for longer periods of time at altitude and then have to wait for the water to cool.
-It can also leave the water with a slightly metallic taste.
+A final alternative to investing in one of these hiking or backpacking water filters is to rely on boiling water, the cheapest method.
+It’s fairly fail safe, but one I’ve personally found time consuming, particularly when you have to boil water for longer periods of time at altitude and then you’ve got to wait for the water to cool.
+It can often leave the water with a slightly metallic taste.

 Speed and ease of use

 - It’s the most straightforward filter I’ve used.
-Take the plastic lid off the UV bulb, submerge it in your water bottle, press the button (once to treat one litre, twice for 0.5 litres) and stir to ensure that it purifies the water correctly.
+Take the plastic lid off the UV bulb, submerge it in your water bottle, press the button (once to treat one litre, twice for 0.5 litres) and stir to ensure that purification is even.
 The UV bulb will start emitting light; continue stirring until this goes out and the light beneath the button begins to flash green to indicate success.

-- If there’s a problem, the button will flash red, with the exact issue indicated by the pattern of flashes (something deciphered in the instruction leaflet that comes with the Steripen – so be sure to keep it with you when you’re travelling!).
+- If there’s a problem, the button will flash red, with the exact issue indicated by the pattern of flashes (something deciphered in the instruction leaflet that comes with the Steripen – so be sure to keep it with your Steripen when you’re travelling!).

 - It takes either 48 seconds for 0.5 litres or 90 seconds for one litre – a seriously fast time in comparison with other water filters.